Internal Dispute Resolution Procedure (IDRP) Guide

 If you are not happy with the decision at stage 2 you can take your complaint to the Pensions Ombudsman (TPO) free of charge for a formal adjudication.
 This must be within three years of when the event you are complaining about happened, or, if later, within three years of when you first knew about it (or ought to have known about it).

-TPO is an independent person who settles disputes between pension scheme members and pension schemes.
+TPO is an independent organisation who settles disputes between pension scheme members and pension schemes.
 There is no financial limit on the amount of money that TPO can make a party award you.
 Its determinations are legally binding on all the parties and are enforceable in court.
-You can write to TPO with your complaint but you must first have been through stages 1 and 2 of the IDRP.

 You can contact TPO at: